Underdoge/ReadMyNews/README.md

 ## Azure AI Resource Creation

 1. Create an Azure AI Speech resource on Azure, and obtain its Key and Region from Resource Management > Keys and Endpoints.
+2. Create an Azure AI Language resource on Azure, and obtain its Endpoint and Key from Resource Management > Keys and Endpoints.
+3. Create an Azure AI Translator resource on Azure, and obtain its Text Translation Endpoint and Key from Resource Management > Keys and Endpoints.
-2. Create an Azure OpenAI resource on Azure, and obtain its Key and Endpoint from Resource Management > Keys and Endpoints.
+4. Create an Azure OpenAI resource on Azure, and obtain its Key and Endpoint from Resource Management > Keys and Endpoints.
-3. Open Azure OpenAI Studio, deploy a new GPT model (3.5 or better recommended), and obtain your model's deployment name, e.g. 'mygpt4modeldeployment'.
+5. Open Azure OpenAI Studio, deploy a new GPT model (3.5 or better recommended), and obtain your model's deployment name, e.g. 'mygpt4modeldeployment'.
-4. Choose an Azure OpenAI API version, e.g. "2024-02-01".
+6. Choose an Azure OpenAI API version, e.g. "2024-02-01".
 The available OpenAI API versions can be found [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference#chat-completions).
-5. After cloning the repository (steps below), rename the provided .env-example file to just '.env', and enter the corresponding values from the previous steps.
+7. After cloning the repository (steps below), rename the provided .env-example file to just '.env', and enter the corresponding values from the previous steps.

 ## Installing the App
 Open up a Terminal (macOS/Linux) or PowerShell (Windows) and enter the following commands: